Thomas Starzl, Liver Transplant Pioneer, Dies A Few Days Short Of 91

 “Thomas Starzl is a globally recognized pioneer in science and medicine, but beyond that mantle, he was simply known and loved for the person that he was.
 He was husband and soulmate to Joy Starzl, father to Tim Starzl, Thomas F. Starzl and Rebecca Starzl, grandfather to Ravi Starzl (Natalie), and godparent to Lamont Chatman and Angela Ford.
 He was deeply loved for his tremendous wit, humor and sensitivity.
 His traits of humility, keen observation and seemingly limitless memory fused to create a unique personality that was at the same time inspiring and comforting.”

-Dr. Thomas Starzl is survived by his wife, Joy, his son, Timothy and Ravi, a grandchild.
+Dr. Thomas Starzl is survived by his wife, Joy, his son Timothy and Ravi, a grandchild.

 [Featured Image by Mary Altaffer/AP Images]